1988 United States Senate election in Texas

 The 1988 United States Senate election in Texas was held on November 8, 1988.
 Incumbent Democratic U.S. Senator Lloyd Bentsen won re-election to a fourth term, defeating Republican U.S. Representative Beau Boulter.
 Bentsen easily won the Democratic nomination for another term, while Boulter came through a run-off in the Republican primary defeating Wes Gilbreath.
 After winning renomination, Bentsen was chosen by Democratic presidential nominee Michael Dukakis as his vice-presidential running mate and therefore ran for both the Senate and the vice-presidency at the same time.
-Although the Dukakis/Bentsen presidential ticket lost both the general election and the election in Texas by 12.6 points, Bentsen was always the favorite for the Senate election and defeated Boulter by 19 points.
+Although the Dukakis/Bentsen presidential ticket lost the general election by 7 points and the election in Texas by 12.6 points, Bentsen was always the favorite for the Senate election and defeated Boulter by 19.2 points.

-As of 2025, this was the last time a Democrat won a U.S. Senate election in Texas.
+As of 2026, this was the last time a Democrat won a U.S. Senate election in Texas.

 Primaries

 Democratic primary

 In the Democratic primary, Senator Lloyd Bentsen defeated the same opponent he had beaten in 1982, Joe Sullivan, a psychology professor from San Antonio.

 Bentsen had been a senator from Texas since first winning election in 1970 and had been re-elected in 1976 and 1982.
 He was also Chairman of the Senate Finance Committee and the clear favorite for re-election in 1988.
 Sullivan stood on a platform calling for reduced spending by the federal government, but had been easily defeated by Bentsen in the 1982 Democratic primary.
 This was repeated in 1988 with Bentsen winning the primary with over 80% of the vote.